-As completed applications are received by the Dental Hygiene office, they are immediately placed into one of three categories, or tiers, based upon the following criteria:
+As the applications are received by DHCAS, they are placed into one of three categories, or tiers, based upon the following criteria:

 - Tier II applicants have good academic records based upon their academic indices.
 In deciding whether a given Tier II application warrants further review, the academic record is thoroughly evaluated to determine if factors such as academic rigor, work responsibilities or family commitments might have contributed to a more modest performance.
 Applicant motivation is also evaluated.
 Tier II applicants may be granted an interview.

 - Tier III applicants are those who meet the minimum required GPA for consideration into the program and those in which the GPA may or may not support a presumption of academic success.

 Advanced placement policy